 |---|---|---|---|

-| TikTok | Discovery and demand creation | Native video, creators, hooks, product storytelling | Watch quality, shares, branded search, sales lift |
+| TikTok | Discovery and creative learning | Native video, creators, hooks and product storytelling | Watch quality, shares, qualified visits and tested lift |

 | Visual planning and inspiration | Occasion, seasonal, home/lifestyle-adjacent fashion | Saves, outbound clicks, assisted conversions | |